sjagata/knowledgeCorner/webservices/section1.md

 `Appointment Management` ---> `Doctor Services` ---> `Client Services` ---> `Patient Service` ---> `Bed Management Service`

 `Appointment Management` ---> `Patient Service` ---> `Bed Management Service`

+They communicate with each other in a loosely coupled passion using a standard inteface meaning as long as this inteface b/w the doctor service and the clinical service remains the same.

+We can replace clinical service from a different company and use it as long as the contract b/w these DS and CS remain same.

+This contract in case of

+SOAP ---> WSDL file
+REST ---> WADL file

+XML is the data format used to exchange messages.

+### Advantages of WebServices

+**1. Platform Independent
+2. Focussed Developer roles (ex : Doctor services, client services etc..)
+3. Loosely Coupled
+4. Reusability
+5. Cost Reduction
+6. Scalability (we can deploy services in multiple servers)
+7. Availability (one servers goes down our consumers can call another server)**